Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Preliminaries and Framework

-Here, $I(z_A^n,z_C^a;y)$ and $I(z_A^a,z_C^n;y)$ are complementary representations which ensure minimal redundancy as well as preservation of task-related information, On the other hand, $I((z_A^n,z_C^a),(z_A^a,z_C^n))$ maximizes the mutual information between these complementary pairs to ensure maximal usefulness. $\beta, \beta_1$,$\beta_1^\prime$,$\beta_2$ and $\beta_2^\prime$ are trade-off parameters to take care of compression.
-We take advantage of the loss of NT-Xent as a surrogate to optimize the MTTV objective (Equation: \ref{eq:MTTV_bottleneck}), which includes explicit compression terms such as $\beta, \beta_1$,$\beta_1^\prime$,$\beta_2$ and $\beta_2^\prime$.
+Here, $I(z_A^n;z_C^a)$ and $I(z_A^a;z_C^n)$ are complementary representations which ensure \texttt{minimal redundancy} as well as preservation of task-related information, On the other hand, $I((z_A^n,z_C^a),(z_A^a,z_C^n))$ maximizes the mutual information between these complementary pairs to ensure \texttt{maximal usefulness}. $\beta, \beta_1$ and $\beta_2$ are trade-off parameters to take care of compression.
+We take advantage of the loss of NT-Xent as a surrogate to optimize the MIMV objective Eq. ~(\ref{eq:MIMV_bottleneck}), which includes explicit compression terms such as $\beta, \beta_1$ and $\beta_2$.
 However, NT-Xent absorbs these terms through architectural and training design choices such as augmentations, projection heads, and temperature scaling, effectively controlling the trade-off without requiring explicit $\beta$ terms.
 We can evaluate the mutual information between the representations $I(z_A^n,z_C^a)$ and $I(z_A^a,z_C^n)$ as follows:

-Minimizing this NT-Xent loss $L_{MTTV}$ maximizes mutual information.
+Minimizing this NT-Xent loss $L_{MIMV}$ maximizes mutual information.
 More details can be found in the appendix.
-The analysis given above clearly demonstrates that the resulting pairs as shown in Figure~\ref{fig:mttv} are the most crucial in an MTTV setting and also meet the criteria of \emph{being maximally useful and minimally redundant}.
-Based on these observations, we propose a framework for more than two view objective as shown in Figure: \ref{fig:model}.
+The analysis given above clearly demonstrates that the resulting pairs as shown in Fig. ~\ref{fig:Option_1} are the most crucial in an MIMV setting and also meet the criteria of \emph{\textbf{being maximally useful and minimally redundant}}.
+Based on these observations, we propose a framework for the MIMV objective as shown in Fig. ~\ref{fig:model}.